En-ROADS User Guide

 Key Dynamics🔗

-“Squeezing the Balloon.”
+• “Squeezing the Balloon.”
 When oil is taxed, notice what happens to coal and gas in response.
 Unless there are restrictions on coal and gas, their demand will go up in response to expensive oil.
 We call this the “squeezing the balloon” problem—reducing fossil fuel emissions in one area causes them to pop up in another.
-You can see this dynamic in the “CO2 Emissions from Energy by Source” graph.
+You can see this dynamic in the “CO2 Emissions from Energy and Industry by Source” graph.
 Solutions to the "squeezing the balloon" problem include taxing oil and natural gas as well, or adding a carbon price, which addresses all fossil fuels together.

-Price-Demand Feedback.
-Taxing oil also reduces energy demand (see graphs “Final Energy Consumption” and “Cost of Energy”).
+• Price-Demand Feedback.
+Taxing oil also reduces energy demand (see graphs “Total Final Consumption of Energy Sources” and “Average Price of Energy to Consumers”).
 When energy prices are higher, people tend to use energy more efficiently and conserve energy.
 However, tax policies must be implemented with considerations for poor and working-class communities who can be negatively impacted by high energy prices.
 Learn more.

 Potential Co-Benefits of Discouraging Oil🔗